airingpods/blog/_posts/2014-09-02-how-to-find-what-I-like.md

 -	*Similar* - If you tend to like a channel, would you not like to see the similar ones ?
 This is available in each channel page.
 You get to go to the list of similar channels.
 See the related section of [TED](http://www.airingpods.com/pods/npr-ted-radio-hour-podcast)

 -	*Discover from Episodes* - You might get a taste of a channel from one of the episode.
 This is why we have a recent episodes section (merged from many channels combined, ordered by time of production).
-Browing thorugh this list gives us an easy way to *sample* the channel.
+Browsing through this list gives us an easy way to *sample* the channel.
 Jump to [Episodes](http://www.airingpods.com/episodes)

 This is where we have reached so far.